-A spicy 30-minute meal full of Caribbean flavor, this easy Jamaican rice and pigeon peas recipe will transport you to the islands.
-An exciting addition to your "rice and beans" repertoire.
+A spicy 30-minute meal full of Caribbean flavor, this easy Jamaican rice and pigeon peas recipe with coconut milk will transport you to the islands.
+A delicious addition to your "rice and beans" repertoire using either canned pigeon peas or homemade.

 Jump to: